wataruoguchi/poc-cursor-based-pagination/apps/backend/src/shared/utils/pagination/README.md

 - Log cursor errors for debugging
 - Provide meaningful error messages to users

+### 5. Logging

+- Always provide a logger instance for proper observability
+- Use descriptive logger names for different modules
+- Log important pagination events for debugging

 ## Migration from Offset Pagination

 If migrating from offset-based pagination: